 There are two general competitions.
-The first is held at spring regional conferences and the second is held at the AIChE Annual Meeting.
+The first is held at regional conferences and the second is held at the AIChE Annual Meeting.
 Each year, the annual competition is held in conjunction with the Annual Student Conference at the site of the AIChE Annual Meeting.
 A host AIChE chapter, along with the AIChE staff and the competition sub-committee from the Student Chapters Committee, and SACHE, provides support for the annual competition.
+Please note that the Regional Competitions and Annual Competitions are separate competitions.
+Passing the safety inspection at the Regional Chem-E-Car Competition does not guarantee that your team will automatically pass the safety inspection at the Annual Student Conference Chem-E-Car Competition.

 There is a poster session, a video competition and a distance/performance session at each competition, as detailed below.
-For 2016, the video competition at the regional meetings will not be formally held, but may be held for fun at the discretion of the host organizers.
+For 2017, the video competition at the regional meetings will not be formally held, but may be held for fun at the discretion of the host organizers.
+The video competition is required at the Annual Student Conference Competition.